fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 ### Visualizing SHAP attributions

-SHAP uses colors to interpret explain attributions:
+SHAP uses colors to explain attributions:

 - Red pixels increases the probability of a class being predicted
 - Blue pixels decrease the probability of a class being predicted